paperarium/paperarium-designer/README.md

 ## How To Develop

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Qt Creator](https://www.qt.io/product/development-tools).
+Also make sure you have `pkg-config`, installable from Homebrew.
 From your command line:

 ```bash
 # Clone this repository and the VCPKG submodule